FIXP-membership via Convex Optimization: Games, Cakes, and Markets: Applications to Markets

 \subsubsection{Membership in FIXP -- the proof of \cref{thm:HZ}}

 \citet{vazirani_et_al:LIPIcs.ITCS.2021.59} recently provided a proof of membership in $\FIXP$ for the problem of computing a HZ-equilibrium.
 Their proof defines a map of prices and allocations $F=(F_p,F_1,\dots, F_n)$.
 Each of the coordinate functions is defined by a straight-line-program consisting of various steps.
 For instance, in one of the steps of $F_i$ the allocation $x_i$ is altered in the case that agent $i$ has not exhausted its budget and $x_{ij}>0$ for some good $j$ with $u_{ij}<\max_{k}u_{ik}$.
-Using a potential function argument, they argue that if $(x,p)$ is a fixed point, then none of the steps of the coordinate functions of $F$ will alter $(x,p)$.
-With this in mind, they then argue that if $(p,x)$ is not an equilibrium, then there must be some step of $F$ that causes a change, implying that $(x,p)$ cannot be a fixed point.
+Using a potential function argument, they argue that if $(p,x)$ is a fixed point, then none of the steps of the coordinate functions of $F$ will alter $(p,x)$.
+With this in mind, they then argue that if $(p,x)$ is not an equilibrium, then there must be some step of $F$ that causes a change, implying that $(p,x)$ cannot be a fixed point.
 Next, we present a different proof which makes use of our general technique and which we believe to be conceptually simpler.

-The domain of our map $F$ is $D=[0,n]^n\times(\Delta^{n-1})^n\times (\Delta^n)^n$.
-The basic idea of the map is that if $(p,x,y)$ is a fixed point of $F$, then $x_i$ is an allocation for agent $i$ that maximizes the expected utility (but not necessarily the cheapest among those).
-Using $x_i$, we then compute $y_i$, which satisfies that the projection onto the first $n$ coordinates $\pi(y_i)$ is an allocation that maximizes the expected utility at minimal cost.
-The extra coordinate in $y_i$ represents a ``dummy'' good that allows us to solve the LP.
-We will argue that this good is never chosen in a fixed point.
+The domain of our map $F$ is $D=[0,n]^n\times ([0,1]^n)^n$.
+The basic idea of the map is that, on input $(p,x)$, we first compute an allocation $x_i'$ for each agent $i$ that maximizes the expected utility (but not necessarily the cheapest among those) given prices $p$.
+Then, using $x_i'$, we compute an allocation $y_i$ on $n+1$ goods, which achieves the same utility as $x_i'$, but also minimizes the cost.
+The extra ``dummy'' good is carefully constructed in such a way that it is never chosen (i.e., $y_{i,n+1} = 0$) at a fixed point of $F$.
+The function $F$ outputs $(\overline{p}, \overline{x})$, where $\overline{x}_i$ is equal to $\pi(y_i)$, namely the projection of $y_i$ onto the first $n$ coordinates, and $\overline{p}$ is obtained as the solution to a simple LP which ensures that overallocated goods get maximum price, and underallocated goods get price $0$.
+We note that the input $x$ is not used in the computation of the circuit; the only reason why it is included in the domain of $F$ is so that a fixed point $(p,x)$ of $F$ also includes an optimal allocation.

 \paragraph{Description of the map.}